Add to My Favorites

 Synergy and Antagonism

-Benfotiamine works in synergy with thiamine (vitamin B1) to enhance carbohydrate metabolism and support nerve health.
-No significant antagonistic interactions are known for benfotiamine supplementation.
+Benfotiamine works in synergy with thiamine (vitamin B1) and alpha-lipoic acid to enhance carbohydrate metabolism and support nerve health.
+No well-documented antagonistic interactions exist for benfotiamine.

 May Help With The Following Conditions